Talent management & RISE agency

 Lessons learned & Informed decisions

-Team members may mix private money with company money.
-Using company money for private purposes. - Lessons learned and informed decisions
+- HR&S Country Branches team members may mix private money with company money, thus using company money for private purposes.

 - Key would then be to only assign team-members that understands, believes in, and are willing to sacrifice for the HR&S business idea, until income is generated.
 How do we identify the type of team members that we depend on in actual practice?

-- Kevin WERUNGA: By looking at their track record, if they share same vision with HR&S
+- By looking at their track record, if they share same vision with HR&S.

 - a questionnaire with very smart questions